 Objective: Students learn to make dot paintings.
-Sidewalk chalk can also be used for a fun rendition Say: "Dot paintings originated as an art form from the native Australians.
+Say: "Dot paintings originated as an art form from the native Australians, also known as the Aboriginals.
 They would use dots and symbols to create artwork.
-Today we are going to try out this fun technique!"
+Today we are going to try out this fun and unique painting technique!"